Prospect Theatre Company: Early years, Cambridge and Edinburgh

 Prospect's first Edinburgh Festival appearance in 1967 was with Chekhov's The Cherry Orchard, Lila Kedrova playing Madam Ranyevskaya in Cottrell's production.
 The production transferred to London, where Kedrova won the Evening Standard Best Actress of the Year Award.
 1968 saw the production of Prospect's first "musical" - Gay's Beggar's Opera, which was also the first Prospect show to be televised, and in 1969 the Company appeared for the first time at the Assembly Hall.
+By 1970 Prospect and the Cambridge Theatre Company had successfully divided with Prospect touring and the Cambridge Theatre Company resident at the Art's Theatre.

 At the 1969 Edinburgh festival Ian McKellen made his breakthrough performances with the company as Richard II (directed by Cottrell) and Marlowe's Edward II (directed by Robertson), the latter in the play's first professional revival for 300 years and causing a storm of protest over the enactment of the homosexual Edward's lurid death.
 Timothy West appeared as McKellen's sparring partner in both those productions, which subsequently toured Britain and Europe before being staged at the Mermaid Theatre in London and breaking box-office records at the Piccadilly Theatre.

 Between 1967 and 1977 Prospect was invited to appear at eight Edinburgh International Festivals, and largely as a result of its close association with the Edinburgh Festival, Prospect was asked to tour abroad for the British Council, visiting the Middle East, Russia, Hong Kong, and Australia.
+In 1970 Prospect took King Lear to La Fenice in Venice with Timothy West as Lear becoming the first company to present Shakespeare at that theatre in English.
+Mackintosh insisted that if a production made a profit, the actors got more money and this condition was even applied to productions transferred into the West End produced by Theatre Projects.